rapid7/insightconnect-workflows/workflows/Forward_Alerts_from_InsightIDR_to_Slack/help.md

 ## Technical Details

-By default this workflow forwards the IDR Alerts to the Slack channel `#secops`.
+By default this workflow forwards the IDR Alerts to the Slack channel `#change_me`.
 This can be changed in the last workflow step.

 ## Troubleshooting